Discover folk - the CRM for people-powered businesses

 Key features

-• Customizable dashboards and reports: Allows users to create and customize dashboards and reports for in-depth analytics, helping SaaS companies track KPIs and investor metrics.
+- Customizable dashboards and reports: Allows users to create and customize dashboards and reports for in-depth analytics, helping SaaS companies track KPIs and performance metrics.

-• Workflow automation: Automates routine tasks and processes to improve efficiency and reduce manual effort, streamlining operations for SaaS startups.
+- Workflow automation: Automates routine tasks and processes to improve efficiency and reduce manual effort, streamlining operations for SaaS teams.

 Pros